-3. The Committee welcomes the progress achieved by the State party in various areas, and commends the ratification of the Optional Protocol to the Convention on the Rights of the Child on a communications procedure in 2015, the adherence at the provincial level to the Act on the Comprehensive Protection of Children and Adolescents (No. 26.061), and the Education for Equality Act (No. 27.234).
-It also welcomes the efforts made to address trafficking, including through the establishment of investigative units in a number of provinces.
+3. The Committee welcomes the progress achieved by the State party in various areas, and commends its ratification of the Optional Protocol to the Convention on the Rights of the Child on a communications procedure in 2015, and its adherence at the provincial level to Act No. 26061 on the Comprehensive Protection of Children and Adolescents and the Education for Equality Act (No. 27234).
+It also welcomes the efforts made to address trafficking, such as the establishment of investigative units in a number of provinces.